The most common motorhome problems solved

 Temporary repairs will allow you to use your motorhome while waiting for the new parts to arrive.

-Airbag warning lights are a pain.
+Airbag warning lights are a pain and seem to be more common in motorhomes.
 They can be caused by any fault, however temporary, originated by any device connected to the airbag control unit.
 These naturally include airbags, but also seatbelt pretensioners and seat occupation sensors.

 Something as simple as moving the driver’s seat back or forward can disturb the wiring connections; and this is the most common cause of a warning light of this nature on any vehicle so equipped.

-The airbag control module is a particularly troublesome item with the Fiat Ducato as it seems to be particularly sensitive to moisture, and this is more frequently found in motorhomes than in commercial vans.
+The airbag control module failing is a more common Fiat Ducato motorhome problem as it seems to be particularly sensitive to moisture, and this is more frequently found in motorhomes than in commercial vans.

 The first thing to do would be to rule out anything completely obvious, so check for coolant leaks into the cab.
 If the matrix inside the heater unit is going to leak, it will deposit coolant straight onto the airbag unit, which is located behind the lower dash in the middle of the cab floor.
 If your coolant seems low and there is evidence of leaking on the floor, this will need to be sorted out.